 And because many letter names bear some resemblance to their letter sounds (B says /b/, for example), little ones who have learned letter names have a tool for grasping and remembering the letter sounds they must learn in order to read.

-When we talk about learning letter sounds, it’s important to note that there are really two things kids must grasp to know letter sounds.
+When we talk about learning letter sounds, it’s important to note that there are really two things kids must grasp to know the sounds of the alphabet.
 The first is just learning to discern the individual speech sounds we hear in words (this ability is called phonemic awareness).
 The second is learning that letters represent those sounds.
 It’s a watershed moment when kids grasp the connection between printed letters and the sounds that make up words (known as the alphabetic principle).
 Suddenly, they are ready to start sounding out words in print.

 Fun fact: There’s also evidence from research that the hand movement involved in writing letters is correlated with letter-naming fluency and solidifies letter-sound matches.
 That means all of your letter work is interrelated and mutually reinforcing.